 Broken bones can also occur with improper use of birth-assisting tools or when an infant is tugged too forcefully.
 In extremely rare instances, a physician or someone on the medical staff may drop a newborn causing broken bones.

 Subconjunctival hemorrhage is bleeding that occurs when small blood vessels in the baby’s eyes break.
+Parents may notice their baby is red around the eyes.
 It may be present in one or both of the infant’s eyes and appears as a bright red band surrounding the iris.
 Subconjunctival hemorrhages do not cause permanent damage to the eyes.
 The red area vanishes within a matter of days as the body reabsorbs the blood.

 Bell’s palsy occurs when a baby’s facial nerve is damaged during labor or birth.
 In most cases, nerve damage is caused by pressure on the infant’s face during the passage through the birth canal.
 However, facial paralysis can be also caused by the use of forceps during delivery.